TosbackCgusBridge-Bot/CGUs-versions/Geico/Privacy Policy.md

 THE INFORMATION WE DISCLOSE

-Information about our customers or former customers will only be disclosed as permitted or required by law.
-Information about you that has been collected is maintained in your policy and/or claims records.
+The Information collected about our customers, former customers, applicants, and employees, will only be disclosed as permitted or required by law.

+For our customers and former customers, the majority of this collected Information is maintained in your policy and/or claims records.
 We use this Information to process and service your policy. to settle claims. with your consent. or as directed by you.
-We may also disclose it to persons or organizations as necessary to perform transactions you request or authorize.
-Information about our former customers and about individuals who have obtained quotes from us is safeguarded to the same extent as Information about our current policyholders.

 Following are some examples of how we may disclose Information:

-We must exchange Information about you with our agents, investigators, appraisers, attorneys, and other persons who are or will become involved in processing your application and servicing your policy or any claims you may make.
+*   We must exchange Information about you with our agents, investigators, appraisers, attorneys, and other persons who are or will become involved in processing your application and servicing your policy or any claims you may make.
+*   We disclose your Information to persons or organizations as necessary to perform transactions you request or authorize.

-When you are involved in a claim, policy information is provided to adjusters and the businesses that will repair your vehicle.
+*   When you are involved in a claim, policy information is provided to adjusters and the businesses that will repair your vehicle.

-We may share Information with persons or organizations that we have determined need the Information to perform a business, professional, or insurance function for us.
+*   We may share Information with persons or organizations that we have determined need the Information to perform a business, professional, or insurance function for us.
 These include businesses that help us with administrative functions.
 If the law in your state permits, we may share Information with financial institutions with which we have a joint-marketing agreement.
 All of these entities are obligated to keep the Information that we provide to them confidential and to use the Information only for the purpose for which the Information was provided.

-Information may be provided to organizations conducting actuarial research or audits.
+*   Information may be provided to organizations conducting actuarial research or audits.
 In this case, you will not be individually identified in any research report.
 The organization must agree not to redisclose the Information and the Information will be returned to us or destroyed when it is no longer needed.

-We may also share your Information for other permitted purposes, including:
+*   We may also share your Information for other permitted purposes, including:

 *   with another insurance company if you are involved in an accident with their insured
 *   with our reinsurers
 *   with insurance-support organizations that detect and prevent fraud
 *   among the GEICO companies listed below and other subsidiaries of GEICO Corporation to offer you additional products and services
 *   with consumer reporting agencies as permitted by law
-*   with medical professionals or institutions in order to verify coverage or conduct operations or services audits
+*   with medical professionals or institutions to verify coverage or conduct operations or services audits
 *   with state insurance departments or other governmental or law enforcement authorities if required by law or to protect our legal interests or in cases of suspected fraud or illegal activities
-*   if ordered by a subpoena, search warrant or other court order
+*   if ordered by a subpoena, search warrant or other court order or mandatory government or law enforcement process
+*   if necessary to defend our legal rights, or protect our employees or customers
+*   in the event of a business transaction involving the sale of all of or a portion of our business or assets in which case we will comply with applicable laws regarding notice and consent in such transfers

 CONFIDENTIALITY AND SECURITY

-We restrict access to your Information to employees who we have determined need it in order to provide products or services to you.
+We restrict access to your Information to employees who we have determined need it to provide products or services to you.
 We train our employees to safeguard customer information, and we require them to sign confidentiality and non-disclosure agreements.
-We maintain strict physical, electronic, and procedural safeguards to protect your Information from unauthorized access by third parties.
+We maintain a variety of physical, electronic, and procedural safeguards to protect your Information from unauthorized access by third parties.

+Information about our former customers and about individuals who have obtained quotes from us is safeguarded to the same extent as Information about our current policyholders.

 **Your Security is Important**

 Please see our Internet Security Policy for further information on how we protect your information on the Internet.

-ADDITIONAL INFORMATION FOR OUR INTERNET USERS
+ADDITIONAL INFORMATION FOR OUR WEBSITE USERS

 We continuously improve geico.com.
-We are interested in how visitors use our website, what they like and dislike, and where they have problems.
-We may gather data on how users navigate our site so we can make geico.com an easy place to do business.
-Our tools may gather data such as what browser a person uses or even what pages are most popular.
+We are interested in how visitors use our website, what they like and dislike, and where they encounter problems.
+We may gather data on how users navigate our site so we can make geico.com an easier place to do business.
+We use various tools to gather data such as what browser a person uses or even what pages are most popular.
 We may also use this data, in aggregated or anonymized form, to offer you content, products, or services we hope will interest you.

-We use cookies to improve your experience while using geico.com and our internet apps.
-Cookies are small files that are stored on your computer.
-They help us personalize your experience when you return to our website, and they are required for certain portions of our website.
-Most browsers let you determine whether or not you accept our cookies.
+We use cookies to improve your experience while using geico.com and our mobile apps.
+Cookies are small files that are stored on your device used to access our services.
+They help us personalize your experience when you return to our website, and they are required for certain portions or functionality of our website.
+Most browsers let you determine whether or not to accept our cookies.
 If you don't use cookies, you won't be able to use certain geico.com features, such as the "remember me" function for policyholders that lets you store your User ID so you don't have to input it every time you log in from the same computer.
+Please see your browser settings for more information about managing cookies.

-Geico.com may place small pieces of computer code (embedded objects) on our pages to help our advertising partners count how many customers they referred to our site.
+Geico.com may also place small pieces of computer code (embedded objects) on our pages to help our advertising partners count how many customers they referred to our site.
 We may use these objects to track how many referred customers actually get a rate quotation.
 We may also use objects placed on other sites to monitor your exposure to our advertising or other offers online.
-These objects don't collect any personally identifiable information about you.
+These objects generally collect device identifiers, IP addresses, and similar identifiers, but do not collect things like your name or contact information.
 You can opt out of our advertising service provider(s) and other companies' tracking cookies used for interest-based ads by visiting the Digital Advertising Alliance's aboutads.info choices page.

 We also provide some links to third-party websites that are not owned by GEICO.
-GEICO has no control over their privacy practices and assumes no responsibility in connection with your use of their websites.
-We recommend that you check the privacy policy of any website before you provide any personally identifiable information.
+GEICO has no control over their privacy practices and assumes no responsibility in connection with your use of these third-party websites.
+We recommend that you check the privacy policy of any website before you use it or provide any information.

 ADDITIONAL INFORMATION FOR USAGE-BASED INSURANCE PROGRAM USERS